This Malaysian Fried Butter Shrimp/Prawn is savory, sweet, spicy, and enjoyed by many! Topped with buttery egg floss and aromatic curry leaves.

 I fry the prawns/shrimps with the shell on.
 When fried the right way, the shell comes out crispy and so tasty.
 This is of course up to your preference.
 If you prefer to remove the shell beforehand, you may do so but I highly recommend you try eating it with the shell.
 Don’t worry, the shell is perfectly safe to be eaten! 🙂

-You should keep stirring until the mixture bubbles up and turns golden brown.
+You should keep stirring until the mixture bubbles up and turns golden.
 Once it changes color, drain the mixture from the oil with a sifter and let it rest for a few minutes before tossing it with the fried prawns/shrimps.

 Fried Butter Shrimp/Prawn